-Seahawk Richard Sherman to Seattle media member: 'I'll ruin your career'
+Seahawk Richard Sherman tells Seattle media member 'I'll ruin your career,' then takes to Twitter to apologize

 The press conference ended a few minutes later.

-As Sherman walked off the stage and down a row that headed out of the auditorium, he passed Moore and said “You don’t want to go there.
+As Sherman walked off the stage and down a walkway that headed out of the auditorium, he passed Moore and said “You don’t want to go there.
 You do not.
 I’ll ruin your career.”

 Said Moore: “You’ll ruin my career?
 How are you going to do that?”